Dan Reynolds: Personal life

 On March 5, 2011, Reynolds married Aja Volkman.
-The two have three daughters and a son.
-Their first daughter was born on August 18, 2012.
-Their fraternal twin daughters were born on March 28, 2017.
-Their son was born on October 1, 2019.
+They have three daughters and a son.
+Their daughter was born on August 18, 2012, followed by fraternal twin daughters born on March 28, 2017, and son born on October 1, 2019.

-On April 26, 2018, Reynolds announced that after just over seven years of being married, he and Volkman would divorce.
-However, on November 7, 2018, Reynolds announced, along with the release of the Imagine Dragons song "Bad Liar", that he and Volkman never went through with the divorce, that she helped co-write the song with him earlier in the year, and they were together once again.
-However, on September 16, 2022, Reynolds announced that he and Volkman were again separating.
+In April 2018, Reynolds announced that after just over seven years of being married, he and Volkman would divorce.
+On November 7, 2018, when the song "Bad Liar" was released, Reynolds stated they never went through with the divorce.
+On September 16, 2022, Reynolds announced that he and Volkman were again separating.
+Volkman officially filed for divorce in April 2023.
+The divorce was finalized on March 26, 2024.

+Reynolds has been in a relationship with Minka Kelly since 2022.

-Reynolds suffers from ankylosing spondylitis, which he announced at Leeds First Direct Arena in 2015 during the band's Smoke + Mirrors tour.
+Reynolds suffers from ankylosing spondylitis, which he announced during a concert at the First Direct Arena in Leeds in 2015 during the band's Smoke + Mirrors tour.
 In 2016 he partnered with Novartis's ThisASLife to raise awareness about the severe inflammatory disease.
 During the same year, Reynolds said in an interview that he had been heavily depressed for the past two years and often sees a therapist.
 He has also suffered from ulcerative colitis since the age of 21.
 Many songs on Night Visions were inspired by his depression.
 He aims to destigmatize and change how society sees depression and the act of seeking professional help.
 In April 2018, he began to talk about his physical and mental health struggles on his social media accounts and continues to offer encouraging messages of support to his fans and others struggling as well.

-Reynolds and his mother Christene appear in the Paramount+ series From Cradle to Stage, hosted by Dave Grohl and his mother Virginia Hanlon Grohl.
-The Reynolds episode aired on May 6, 2021.

-Reynolds grew up in the Church of Jesus Christ of Latter-day Saints, identified as a member as of 2019, and stated he had doctrinal disagreements with the church's stance on homosexuality.
+Reynolds grew up in the LDS Church but has stated he has doctrinal disagreements with the church's stance on LGBTQ+.
 During a 2021 interview with Attitude he described himself as "non-Mormon"; the following month, he stated "I'm not raising my kids in any religiousness if that means anything.
 I'm more spiritual based and religion hasn't really been my cup of tea."
+Reynolds has since left the church.

+Reynolds is a practitioner of Brazilian jiu-jitsu and he competed in the white belt division of a Jiu-Jitsu World League tournament at UCLA on July 2, 2023, winning a bronze medal.
+As of 2024, Reynolds holds a blue belt in the sport.